Skip to content

 ARTS & CRAFTS

 If you are just beginning your wheel throwing journey, or if you have some experience, but want to learn more while you work independently, then join us for Mixed Level Wheel Throwing with veteran potter of 20 years, and high school ceramics teacher, Ryan Strobel.
-During these 12 weeks you will discover the art of pottery wheel throwing in this engaging mixed-level class, perfect for beginners and experienced potters alike.
+During these 12-weeks you will discover the art of pottery wheel throwing in this engaging mixed-level class, perfect for beginners and experienced potters alike.
 Learn essential techniques, refine your skills, and create unique ceramic pieces under the guidance of an expert instructor in a supportive, creative, and judgement-free environment.
 Only 10 spots available!
-Students will each receive a 25lb bag of stoneware-mid-fire clay, Cone 6.
+Students will have access to stoneware, mid-fire clay, Cone 6.
 All clay, glazes (brushed and dipped), use of the studio, tools, as well as firing costs are included in the fee.
-NOTE: Only studio glazes and clay will be allowed.
-BONUS: Free access to "Open Studio" on Monday evenings 5pm-8pm starting 2/10-6/9 (no open studio on 2/17, 2/24, 3/3, 3/31, 4/21, 5/26).
-Wheel usage is on a first come basis.
-Please be sensitive to those waiting to use the space.
-Recommended minimum age: High School.
+NOTE: Only the provided glazes and clay are allowed in the studio.
+BONUS: Free access to "Open Studio" on Monday evenings 5pm-8pm starting Sept 29-Dec 22.
+No open studio on 11/24.
+Recommended minimum age: 16+

-Winter/Spring 2025
+Fall/Winter 2025

 ARTS & CRAFTS

-Winter/Spring 2025
+Fall/Winter 2025

 Category